The Best Pop-Up Beach Tents and Baby Beach Tents

 A good shelter should be easy to set up and take down, sturdy enough to not fold over when a stiff wind blows in, and made of fabric with at least a 30 UPF, which means it only allows 1/30th of the sun’s UV rays to pass through.
 It should have stakes or sand pockets to anchor it to the ground and a bag that makes it easy to carry as you scope out the perfect spot.
-These seven beach tents check all the right boxes.

 This tent comes complete with a floor and windows and sets up in less than a minute, allowing parents the ability to establish a home base quickly and efficiently.
 The large front floor patio also acts as a wall when needed, letting you close off the front if it’s time for naps or changing.
 The wraparound windows mean you can always keep an eye on the kids.
 This beach tent is airy and breezy, but not waterproof, so it's probably not the best tent in areas prone to sudden rain showers.